 There are several similarities and differences between being self-employed and owning a small business.
-However, there are different rules for both types of earning when it comes to filing taxes.
+However, there are different rules for both types of earnings when it comes to filing taxes.
 Let's dive deep and know the difference between these two.

 Difference between a self-employed and a small business owner

-When you run a small business, you often have people to work for, whom you pay salary for the work they do.
+When you run a small business, you often have people to work for, whom you pay a salary for the work they do.
 However, when you are self-employed, you are the business, and you solely earn everything and are responsible for all the losses and profits.

 Examples of self-employment: